 Child & Adolescent Counseling

 Candace specializes in working with children, teenager and their parents to help make life better in families.
-Candace has much experience with children & teenagers who are dealing with issues related to anxiety (including: OCD, fears & phobias, panic attacks), depression, oppositional/defiant behavior, angry outbursts, withdrawal from the family, parent-child conflict, school refusal and involvement with juvenile court, etc. Candace works with children/teens and their parents to decrease difficulties and increase connection and communication.
+Candace has experience with children & teenagers who are dealing with issues related to anxiety (including: OCD, fears & phobias, panic attacks), depression, oppositional/defiant behavior, angry outbursts, withdrawal from the family, parent-child conflict, school refusal and involvement with juvenile court, etc. Candace works with children/teens and their parents to decrease difficulties and increase connection and communication.
 Candace identifies the unique interests of her child/teen clients and creates an interactive and enjoyable experience while addressing the therapeutic needs.

 Counseling for Women